vikingeducation/prep_basics/test-yourself-answers.md

 #### What is the command line?

-A terminal/shell that one opens and types in commands for various tasks (moving between directories, opening, editing files, removing files, changing settings and permissions, ,etc)
+A terminal/shell that one opens and types in commands for various tasks (moving between directories, opening, editing files, removing files, changing settings and permissions, etc.)
 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

 #### How do you open it on your computer?

+Windows:
 Type `cmd` under Start > Run on Windows, or `Command + Space`, type `terminal` on OSX, then hit `Enter`.

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*